 Treat-rewarding puzzles, such as Bark Buster's GameChanger®, and numerous others available in today's market, make your dog work for his treats.
 You can even use kibble with the toys to feed your dog his entire meal.

-We may be temporarily stuck inside, but you and your dog don’t need to be bored!
+We may be stuck inside temporarily, but you and your dog don’t need to be bored!